 You're seeing this message because you're using an older version of Internet Explorer that is unsupported on our website.
 Please use these links to upgrade to a modern web browser that fully supports our website and protects your computer from security risks.

 Why attend Frostburg if I am interested in engineering?
 Why not attend a larger, more established engineering school?

 The main advantage offered by the engineering program at Frostburg State University is the personalized attention that you will receive from faculty.
-The average class size for engineering courses for Fall 2002 is eight students.
-Maximum enrollment is 20 students for lectures and 12 for labs.
-Classes are always taught by engineering faculty rather than by teaching assistants, a popular practice at other universities.
+FSU's student to faculty ratio is 18:1 and engineering classes are typically smaller.
+Classes are always taught by engineering faculty, most of whom are doctorally prepared, rather than by teaching assistants, a popular practice at other universities.

 Where will my BS Engineering degree come from?

 Bachelor of Science in Engineering is a stand alone program offered by Frostburg State University.
 Therefore, the BS Engineering is awarded by FSU.